Focus on

 Step 5

-When starting a dental practice, you need to start thinking about hiring before you’re ready to move into a new office; make time in your schedule to screen and hire candidates for your new business.
-These people will be the gears of your system and if you do not choose the right people, it can seriously impact the success of your dental practice.
-Beyond salary, other considerations you’ll need to budget for are health insurance, time off, and other benefits.
+When starting a dental practice, you need to start thinking about hiring before you’re ready to open your doors, so making time in your schedule to screen and hire candidates is important.
+These employees will deliver many of your services and create the culture of your pratcice.
+If you do not choose the right people, it can seriously impact your success.
+Beyond salary and hours, you’ll need to budget for health insurance, time off, and other benefits, so lining up providers and plans early can positively impact the offers you can provide.

 We provide Practice and Staff Management Consulting services.